oilandsugar/ritual-dust/content/about/this-website.md

 ### TODO

 [-] Add commissions banner on home page
+[-] find a way to have dark and light theme with one theme file

+[ ] add some of the visuals i did for voidxwitch in music visuals
 [ ] fix styling on large screens
 [ ] make winter theme
 [ ] add photos to journal entries
 [ ] use built in image processing tools to resize and dither images
-[ ] find a way to have dark and light theme with one theme file
-[ ] add prefers dark mode thingy in css
 [ ] Make icons for all sections

 [ ] finish writing printmaking tutorial